Learning HTML and CSS are the very first steps for anyone interested in creating real-life websites from scratch.

 To get a better idea of how the book looks, head on over to Amazon and use the “Look Inside” feature!
 (It’s copyrighted content, so I can’t show you photos, sorry!)

-The book retails at about $15 – $25 on Amazon.
+The book retails at about $15 – $25.
 Considering we’re talking about a book on the very basic tools for creating websites from scratch, it’s a great piece to have as a reference and “dictionary” for HTML and CSS.
 First impression: great value for my money.

 In fact, it’s like a breath of fresh air in the web dev book section.
 The appealing layout makes it easier to read for those of us who aren’t that into mind-numbing technical blah-blah and boring, trivial code examples.